-Once a user has found the event they’re interested in, the table lets them click through to the single event page provided by the Events Calendar.
+Once a user has found the event they’re interested in, the table lets them click from the events table to the single event page provided by the Events Calendar.
 This lets them view more information, book an event (depending on your add-ons) and everything you’d expect from an events site.

 I don’t already have The Events Calendar – how do I set it up?

-This tutorial is aimed at people who are already using The Events Calendar plugin (free or pro) and want to display events in a list or table.
+This tutorial is aimed at people who are already using The Events Calendar plugin (free or pro) and want to create a WordPress events table or list.